Ziforge/gaulosen-study/BEHAVIORAL_FINDINGS_REPORT.md

 ## Executive Summary

-This report documents behavioral patterns observed in 82 human-verified bird species at Gaulossen Nature Reserve during October 2025.
+This report documents behavioral patterns observed in 82 human-verified bird species at Gaulosen Nature Reserve during October 2025.
 All findings are based on verified detections only, with manual spectrogram and audio review.
 The reserve demonstrates active use as a migration stopover, particularly for arctic-breeding waterfowl, with significant nocturnal activity and complex multi-species interactions.

 **Key Findings:**
 - **86% of detections** from social/flock species